 Goyal received her medical degree from Ross University School of Medicine in Bridgetown, Barbados.
 She completed a residency in neurology at the University of Chicago Medical Center, followed by a fellowship in electromyography, clinical neurophysiology and neuromuscular disease at Harvard University’s Massachusetts General Hospital in Boston, where she subsequently served as a faculty member.

-In addition to her clinical and research work, she is a mentor to neurology fellows and residents and director of the Department of Neurology's neuromuscular medicine fellowship program.
+In addition to her clinical and research work, she is a mentor to neurology fellows and residents and serves as director of the Department of Neurology's neuromuscular medicine fellowship program.

 Goyal sees patients at the ALS & Neuromuscular Center in Orange.